grame-cncm/faustide/README.md

 **WARNING: the following step is mandatory for the deployed site to properly work !**

-Once the site is validated add (using git add) and commit the entire contents of the `docs` directory then push to git.
+Once the site is validated add (using `git add docs`) and commit the entire contents of the `docs` directory then push to git.

 ### Useful links